 The Family Educational Rights and Privacy Act (FERPA) is a federal law enacted in 1974 to protect the privacy of student education records.
-The law applies to those institutions that regularly receive federal funding from the Department of Education and is enforced by the Family Policy Compliance Office of the U.S. Department of Education.
+The law applies to those institutions that regularly receive federal funding from the Department of Education and is enforced by the Office of the Chief Privacy Officer of the U.S. Department of Education.

 Learn about the UT Dallas FERPA and Education Records Policy, the applicability, disclosures, exceptions, etc. at http://policy.utdallas.edu/utdsp5010.

 FERPA forms can be found on the page Electronic Forms and Other Resources (click on FERPA packet).